bhagadepravin/knox-workshop/README.md

 Check knox gateway.log for any issues

 ###    -  Access atlas-api using Knox in Non-Kerberos env

+CDP deployment for Knox assumes secure clusters.
+Kerberos is required for the necessary trusted proxy doAs capability.
+There are a handful of services that would work with pseudo/simple auth from Knox but that is not certified in CDP by QE and I couldn't even tell you the definitive list of services that would work.

+As trusted proxy doesnt work without kerberos, customer can leverage knox SSO.
+Followed below steps and was able to validate atlas API using cdp-proxy topology

 -  Configure atlas for SSO authentication: